mumbanatasha209-create/pomodzi/README.md

 ﻿# Pamodzi Finance

-Community savings groups (chamas / stokvels) and village banking for Africa — powered by a Rust + Axum API, PostgreSQL, the Stellar testnet, and a mobile-first Next.js 15 frontend.
+Community savings groups (chilimba) and village banking for Africa — powered by a Rust + Axum API, PostgreSQL, the Stellar testnet, and a mobile-first Next.js 15 frontend.